 The narthex includes two relatively modern paintings and a copy of an Andrea della Robbia bambino found on the façade of the Foundling Hospital in Florence, Italy.
-The paintings, representing the Adoration at the birth of Jesus and his Crucifixion, were painted by Baltimore artist Evan Keehn.
-Interestingly, in the Adoration, completed in 1960, the robes of the Magi are copied from Emmanuel’s own Eucharistic vestments and the objects they are holding are based on our gold communion vessels.
+The paintings, representing the Adoration of the Magi at the birth of Jesus and his Crucifixion, were painted by Baltimore artist Evan Keehn.
+Interestingly, in the Adoration, completed in 1960, the robes of the Three Kings are copied from Emmanuel’s own Eucharistic vestments and the objects they are holding are based on our communion vessels.
 The standing figure in the background represents the donor of the mural, Dr. Mason Faulconer Lord, and the Virgin and child are the wife and son of the artist.
 The vibrantly turbulent Crucifixion was dedicated on Palm Sunday in 1963.

 The interior narthex doors are surmounted by carvings, once again by Kirchmayer, of Christian missionaries and teachers.

 On June 27, 1920 the soaring Christmas Tower was dedicated, as a memorial to Ida Perry Black, who died and left a substantial legacy to Emmanuel on Christmas Day.
 This tower is in the Flemish Gothic style.
 Woldemar Ritter was exposed to Gothic architecture in the Northern European states as a young man, traveling with his father, the president of Zurich University, and his mother, an American, the daughter of Ludwig Jacoby, who is credited with introducing American Methodism to Northern Europe.